zyvy/Udacity-SQL-Notes/Lesson-6-Window-Functions.md

 - Row_number(): Ranking is distinct amongst records even with ties in what the table is ranked against.
 - Rank(): Ranking is the same amongst tied values and ranks skip for subsequent values.
 - Dense_rank(): Ranking is the same amongst tied values and ranks do not skip for subsequent values.
+For row_number ranking is distinct for each row, so we will get continious numbers 1,2,3,4...
+For rank() for same rows we will get same numbers 1,1,1,4,4,6.
+For example for same date_time same numbers.

 ### Examples of Ranking